Top Court Scraps EU-US Data Pact In New Blow To Brussels - UrduPoint

 During the hearings, judges turned their focus to "Privacy Shield" and a legal advisor to the court warned that it was illegal and not compliant with GDPR.

-Facebook said it welcomed the decision on the clauses and was taking a closer look at the ban on "Privacy Shield".

-"We look forward to regulatory guidance in this regard," said Eva Nagle, the company's Associate General Counsel.

-A top Brussels official told AFP that the EU and US would work "very closely" on next steps, though he did not say whether this would mean a third attempt towards a full fledged pact.
+A top Brussels official told AFP that the EU and US would work "very closely" on trying to agree on next steps, though he did not say whether this would mean a third attempt at agreeing a pact.

 "Our ambition is to respond together and figure out ways we can adapt to the decision," the EU's Justice Commissioner Didier Reynders said.

-US Commerce Secretary Wilbur Ross said that while Washington was "deeply disappointed", the US and Europe would try to "limit the negative consequences".
+US Commerce Secretary Wilbur Ross said that while Washington was "deeply disappointed" by the court's decision, the US was in close contact with the Europe to "limit the negative consequences".

-CCIA, the lobby for US big tech, criticised the decision for sowing legal uncertainty.
+CCIA, the lobby for US big tech, criticised the decision, "which creates legal uncertainty for the thousands of large and small companies on both sides of the Atlantic".

 "We trust that EU and US decision-makers will swiftly develop a sustainable solution, in line with EU law, to ensure the continuation of data flows which underpins the transatlantic economy," CCIA added.

-Lawyers and companies said that immediate effects on online business would be limited, given that the contractual clauses had survived the ruling.
+Lawyers and companies said that the effects on online business would be limited, given that the contractual clauses had survived the court's ruling.

 "We want to be clear: if you are a commercial customer, you can continue to use microsoft services in compliance with European law," said Julie Brill, a vice president at the US software giant.